LADSoft/OrangeC/doc/adl.md

 		</Opcode>
 ```

-here 'op' is used to specified the first byte of the opcode sequence, and 'mod' is the middle three bits of the address mode.
+here 'op' is used to specify the first byte of the coding sequence, and 'mod' is the middle three bits of the address mode.
 'R' and 'W' are further attribute variables.
-A coding in an address mode associated with the 'rm' class will utilize this values to customize the output byte sequence.
+A coding in an address mode associated with the 'rm' class will utilize these values to customize the output coding sequence.
 Again, these names are arbitrary, they could just as well be 'tree' and 'moss'.

 Address-related variables appear in the `Name` field of an `Operand` or `Address` entity.
-This field relates directly to source code, and is populated by specifics of what is parrsed.
-Such variables are in two parts, the name of a variable to be used in coding, and a class to associate with the address mode.
+This field relates directly to source code, and is populated by specifics of what is parsed.
+Such variables are in two parts, the name of a variable to be used in coding sequences, and a class to associate with the address mode.
 The class can indicate either another address mode, or a register.

 In the above example 'rmval:rm' references a variable 'rmval' which has an address mode class of 'rm'.

 Variables defined at a higher scope bleed down into whichever coding sequence is selected.
 For example an attribute variable can be selected in a coding attribute locally, in a coding attribute within either the opcode or operands of a class-based opcode, or a coding attribute within an address mode.

-##### Codings
+##### Coding sequencea

-Codings specify the bit sequence that will be generated for a given address mode.
-They often depend on coding state variables, address-related variables, and attribute variables to fill in parts of the bit sequence which change based on assembler state, opcode, or operands.
+Coding sequences specify the sequence of bits that will be generated for a given address mode.
+They often depend on coding state variables, address-related variables, and attribute variables to fill in parts of the coding sequence which change based on assembler state, opcode, or operands.

-A coding specification can be located in one of three places.
+A coding sequence can be located in one of three places.
 First, within the current operand node within the selected opcode node.
-If there is no coding statement there, a coding specification might be found within a contained class-based opcode.
-If there is no such opcode or there is no coding statement within it, a coding specification will be found in the associated address mode.
+If there is no coding sequence there, a coding sequence might be found within a contained class-based opcode.
+If there is no such opcode or there is no coding sequence within it, a coding sequence will be found in the associated address mode.

-A coding may exist in an opcode node, but then reuse the encoding of an address mode as a sub-part of the actual encoding.
+A coding sequence may exist in an opcode node, but then reuse the encoding of an address mode as a sub-part of the actual encoding.
 This is for the case where normal address modes are augmented in some way for some specific instructions.

-A coding attribute is a sequence of codings.
+A coding attribute holds a coding sequence.
 For example:

 ```xml
     <Address Name="['mem:address16' + 'reg:reg16']" Class="rmx,rm,frm,rm8,rm16,rm32,rm16it" Coding="'addr16' *'mand' 0x40:8 'op' ~3:2 'mod':3 'reg.Ord':3 'mem':16"/>
 ```

-Codings are in two parts, the value, and the number of bits to be encoded.
+Individual parts of the sequence or codings are in two parts, the value, and the number of bits to be encoded.
 These parts are separated by a : character.

 The simplest of codings is a constant.
 For example `0x40:8` specifies an encoded constant of 40 hex, encoded into 8 bits.
 Constants can also be in decimal, remove the 0x.

-Another simple type of codings is a variable reference.
+Another simple type of coding is a variable reference.
 For example the coding 'mod':3  uses the variable `mod`, encoded into three bits.

 Codings may inherit a bit size from a variable definition.
-For example for the coding 'op', the x86 ADL file usually specifies that op is an 8-bit constant, for example '0xd9:8'.
+For example for the coding 'op', the x64 ADL file usually specifies that op is an 8-bit constant, for example '0xd9:8'.

 Preceding the name of variable codings by '\*' means the coding is optional.
 For example the 'mand' variable is defined in a few opcodes but not in other opcodes; when it is not defined nothing will be emitted.

-The '.' operand access an attribute variable associated with a register.
-In the above example assuming reg16 is the class associted with a register, the coding 'reg.Ord':3 takes the selected register and encodes the value of its 'Ord' attribute into 3 bits.
+The '.' operand accesses an attribute variable associated with a register.
+In the above example assuming reg16 is the class associated with a register, the coding 'reg.Ord':3 takes the selected register and encodes the value of its 'Ord' attribute into 3 bits.

-codings may contain the following unary operands:
+Codings may contain the following unary operands:

 ! ~

+where ~is a unary complement and ~ is a unary minus,

 or the following binary operands: